Beginning Class:

 (Class is 6 one hour classes held once a week)

-The Beginning Class is designed to help you, the owner, train your dog.
-Our classes range in size from 8 to 15.
-These limits are set to provide the optimum educational experience, which includes special individual attention if needed.
+The Beginning Class is designed to help you, the owner, train your dog. limit this class to 8 dogs are set to provide the optimum educational experience, which includes special individual attention if needed.
 The Beginning Obedience Course is offered for any dog 4½ months of age or older.
 It runs for a period of 6 weeks, with all training performed on leash.
 This introductory course is designed for the inexperienced trainer or the untrained dog.This course provides an excellent opportunity for the handler to become familiar with the standard obedience commands and for the dog to become comfortable interacting with other dogs.
-The commands and excercises covered in the beginning course are sit, sit/stay. down, down/stay, heel, come, and sit for exam.
+The commands and excercises covered in the beginning course are Sit, Sit/Stay.
+Down, Down/Stay, Heeling, Come, and Sit for Exam.

 Class Requirements: